Build community during the first weeks of school with fun activities.

 For many teachers, the first day of school is one of the most exciting days of the year.

-Most students are either nervous or excited, and you might even feel awkward about starting your new world language class.
+Most students are either nervous or excited, and you might feel awkward about starting your new world language class.
 But don't worry!
 We have three easy activities to try as icebreakers or brain breaks.

 Icebreaker 1: Listen and Draw